Round-Trip: 1 km

 Location: Grand Portage, MN

-Local Ojibwe hold the tree sacred and leave tobacco offerings in hopes of safe travel on Lake Superior.
+Local Ojibwe holds the tree sacred and leave tobacco offerings in hopes of safe travel on Lake Superior.

 This tree has been mentioned in written accounts by explorers as early as the 1700s and some say this sacred tree is over 300 years old.